CNCLgithub/Algorithms-of-the-Mind/README.md

 ## Fire the Jupyter app

 On the top menu row (blue banner), click "Courses" and then click ">_PSYC2610".
+Or you can just click on the Pinned App "Jupyter (PSYC 2610)".

 Launch a session using the interface (standard settings should be fine).